Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Introduction

-Let $\irR(A)$ stand for the range of the operator $A$ and by $\{\dots\}^-$ we mean the closure of the corresponding set.
-We recall that the operator $X\in\irB(\irH,\irR(A_T)^- = \irH_0^\perp)$, $Xh = A_T^{1/2}h$ acts as an intertwining mapping in a canonical realization of the so called isometric asymptote of the contraction $T$.
+By $\{\dots\}^-$ we mean the closure of a set.
+We recall that the operator $X\in\irB(\irH,\ran(A_T)^-) = \irB(\irH,\irH_0(T)^\perp)$, $Xh = A_T^{1/2}h$ acts as an intertwining mapping in a canonical realization of the so called isometric asymptote of the contraction $T$.
 This and the unitary asymptote are very efficient tools in the theory of Hilbert space contractions.
-Here we only give the specific realization but we note that there is a more general setting.
-There exists a unique isometry $U = U_T \in \irB(\irR(A_T)^-)$ such that $XT = UX$ holds.
-The pair $(X,U)$ is the \textit{isometric asymptote} of $T$.
-For a detailed study of isometric and unitary asymptotes, including other useful realizations (e.g. with the *-residual part of the minimal unitary dilation of $T$), we refer to Chapter IX. in \cite{NFBK} and \cite{KerchyTotik}.
-(We notice that in many papers about unitary asymptotes, $X$ is denoted by $X_+$ and the intertwining mapping of the unitary asymptote is denoted by $X$).
+Here we only give the specific realization but we note that there is a more general setting (\cite{BerKer}).
+There exists a unique isometry $U = U_T \in \irB(\ran(A_T)^-)$ such that $XT = UX$ holds.
+The isometry $U$ (or sometimes the pair $(X,U)$) is the \textit{isometric asymptote} of $T$.
+For a detailed study of isometric and unitary asymptotes, including other useful realizations (e.g. with the *-residual part of the minimal unitary dilation of $T$), we refer to \cite[Chapter IX]{NFBK} and \cite{KerchyTotik}.
+(We notice that in some papers about unitary asymptotes, $X$ is denoted by $X_+$ and the intertwining mapping of the unitary asymptote is denoted by $X$).